Fact checked by Jonathan Eilenberg, CPE

 Mesomorph body types typically have a solid, athletic build, with more muscular upper bodies and legs or curvaceous hips.

 Depending on your preference, consider mattresses that target firmness for bulkier body areas, typically the shoulders, upper back, or hips.
 Hybrid mattresses with more zonal variation offer additional, localized support.
-The Dream Max orthopedic mattress model, in particular, is an excellent choice for targeted pressure relief in the hips, waist, and lower back.
+The Dream Max orthopedic mattress model, in particular, is an excellent medium firm mattress choice for targeted pressure relief in the hips, waist, and lower back.

 Endomorph body types can have larger frames and a higher density of muscle and weight throughout.
 Look for medium-firm to firm mattresses that will prioritize balanced support across the body.